icarob-eng/kstability/README.md

 **For now the library isn't fully tested, so use it at your own risk.**

 ## Installation
-The library isn't ye publish and it's in experimental fase, so the only installation method is cloning this repository.
+The library isn't yet publish and it's in experimental fase, so the only installation method is cloning this repository.

 ```bash
 $ git clone https://github.com/icarob-eng/kstability.git